 Unless you love the smell of stinky feet in the kitchen, be careful to set a timer when quickly pre-cooking your cabbage in the recipe card below.

-Stuffed Cabbage Rolls Get a Clean Cuisine Makeover
+Recipe for Stuffed Cabbage Rolls get a Clean Eating Makeover

-Now that I have given them a makeover, Stuffed Cabbage Rolls are really one of my favorite healthy dinner recipes, especially for weeknights.
+Now that I have given them a makeover, this recipe for Stuffed Cabbage Rolls are really one of my favorite healthy dinner recipes.
+They are especially easy for weeknights.

 I also substitute whole grain brown rice for the conventional white rice.
 As for the tomato sauce, you can either make your own from scratch (here’s a good basic recipe) or use a clean store-bought version made with extra-virgin olive oil.
 Hands down, my favorite store-bought marinara is Rao’s.